 Chemistry (10th Grade Requirement)

 This course builds a strong understanding of the fundamental concepts, applications, and laboratory techniques in chemistry.
 Successful completion of the course will effectively prepare students for advanced coursework in science.
-The first semester of the course surveys the basic concepts of chemistry, including: properties and changes of matter, atomic structure, the periodic table, formation and types of compounds, and the underlying principles of bonding and chemical reactions.
-The second semester of the course expands on these topics and also includes atomic theory, periodic properties of the elements, kinetic theory, behavior of gases, moles and stoichiometry, acid/base chemistry, oxidationreduction reactions, and electrochemistry.
-Critical thinking and laboratory investigations are integral components of the curriculum
+The first semester of the course surveys the basic concepts of chemistry, including: properties and changes of matter, atomic theory and structure, the periodic table, and the underlying principles of bonding and chemical reactions.
+The second semester of the course expands on these topics and also includes phases of matter, chemistry of water, acid/base chemistry, oxidation reduction reactions, and Nuclear Chemistry.
+Critical thinking and laboratory investigations are integral components of the curriculum, as well as observations, research, and presentations.

 Advanced Biology (SAS)

 Advanced Biology (AB) is a course designed for students that have successfully completed the general Biology and Chemistry courses.
-Specifically, AB seeks to enroll highly motivated students that are truly fascinated by biology and are interested in pursuing a Science major in college.
-This is particularly important since this is a rigorous course that will demand significant effort and dedication from the students.
+This is a rigorous course that will demand significant effort and dedication from the students.
 AB will loosely follow the major focal themes of the Advanced Placement Biology curriculum, focusing heavily on concepts related to evolution, molecular and cell biology, and with a strong emphasis on biotechnology techniques and applications.
 The AB curriculum should deepen the understanding of basic concepts already covered in general Biology, and further expand on them through readings and discussions of related primary literature.
 Indeed, a major goal for the class is to increase scientific literacy, which will be accomplished by students learning to read scientific primary literature, writing laboratory reports, and delivering oral presentations to the class.
 The course also covers neurobiology, and students will be reading scientific research articles that apply biotechnology techniques to understand how an aspect of the brain works.
 Other topics that will be discussed include: gene therapy, genetic engineering and genetically modified organisms (GMOs), cancer, the use of stem cells in disease, and biotechnology techniques such as gel electrophoresis and bacterial transformation.
-Students will be expected to complete a generous amount of reading at home, as the most important concepts will be discussed through lectures and further unpacked through class discussions, inquiry-based laboratory activities, and round-table discussions on relevant articles.
-Students will demonstrate understanding and mastery of the material through quizzes, tests, participation, lab reports, and both oral and written reports.
+Students will demonstrate understanding and mastery of the material through quizzes, tests, participation, lab reports, and presentations.
 Pre-requisite: Minimum of B+ in both semesters of Biology and instructor approval.
 Exceptions may be made for qualified students.
-Priority given to rising 12th graders.

 This course provides students with a foundation to support future advanced course work in chemistry - the study of matter and change.
 Through inquiry-based learning and rigorous problem solving, students develop critical thinking and reasoning skills.
 Students cultivate their understanding of chemistry and science practices as they explore topics such as atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 AP Chemistry's prerequisites are math proficiency through at least Algebra II and completion of General Chemistry.
 This course is available to students in the 11th or 12th grades.
 Pre-requisite: Minimum of B+ in both semesters of Chemistry and instructor approval.
 Exceptions may be made for qualified students.